Anti-Slavery & Human Trafficking

 The Modern Slavery Act 2015 requires large businesses to produce an annual Slavery and Human Trafficking Statement.
 As a medium-sized business, we are not legally required to produce such a statement.
 However, we recognise that the intent behind the legislation is for businesses to encourage their supply chains to do more than the legal minimum, and so we are pleased to produce this statement summarising the actions taken during the financial year ending 5 April 2023 on a voluntary basis as if s.54 of the Act applied to us.

 We confirm our commitment against human trafficking and slavery of any form.
 As a Practice we are therefore committed to ensuring that we treat all members of the Practice, our suppliers and other stakeholders in an open and transparent way and to satisfy ourselves that we only engage organisations whose treatment of their staff and own supply chain reflect our values.

 Our supply chains comprise two distinct groups:

 - General business, IT and office supplies including equipment and services, and other associated direct supplies to the business.

-- Professional services where we sub-contract part of the services we are contracted to provide to our clients.
+- Professional services where we occasionally sub-contract part of the services we are appointed to provide.